-5 For an approach of possibility using other packages and the square see our recent papers: "Le possible et l'impossible: au-delà de la dichotomie ?"
-(2016), "What is the right position of possibility in the hexagon ?"
+5 For an approach of possibility using other packages and the square see our recent papers: "Le possible et l'impossible: au-delà de la dichotomie?"
+(2016), "The contingency of possibility?"
 (2016).

-6 Before Alice starts to criticize the views of possibility, imagination and conception presented whose configuration is summarized in our PIC Venn's diagram, it would be good for her to re-read three times this paragraph: the present version with imagination, the version with conception and the version with possibility.
+6 Before Alice starts to criticize the views of possibility, imagination and conception presented in this paper, whose configuration is summarized in our PIC Venn's diagram, it would be good for her to re-read three times the paragraph to which this footnote is attached: the present version with imagination, the version with conception and the version with possibility.
 As it is known from the Hunting of the Snark: three leads to truth.
 And playing with words is playing with fire, so if Alice doesn't want her mind to be set on fire, she has to take seriously what we are talking about, words being a slippery surface.

 7 The diagram we are using is a classical Venn diagram representing the relations between primary and secondary colors.
 For an approach of the theory of colors based on the hexagon of opposition, see the 2012 paper by Dany Jaspers "Logic and Colour".
-The choice of the specific correspondence between PIC and RBG (P=B; I=G: R=C) is ours, it is related to the connection we have established between RBG and the three notions of opposition of the square, see our papers "The new rising of the square of opposition" (2012) and "The power of the hexagon" (2012).
+The choice of the specific correspondence between PIC and RBG (P=B; I=G : R=C) is ours, it is related to the connection we have established between RBG and the three notions of opposition of the

-concrete example able to catch unity beyond multiplicity and variety.8 This threefold methodology aims at conceptual clarification - cf. the title of our recent tribute book to Patrick Suppes (2015) and the 1944 paper by Tarski on truth ("we should try to make these concepts as clear as possible" says Alfred to us).
+We think that prototypical example is a good methodology for the development of conceptual analysis.
+It fosters an approach that can be qualified as comprehensive, giving understanding of a concept through a concrete example able to catch unity beyond multiplicity and variety.8 This threefold methodology aims at conceptual clarification - cf. the title of our recent tribute book to Patrick Suppes (2015) and the 1944 paper by Tarski on truth ("we should try to make these concepts as clear as possible" says Alfred to us).